kanbanyte/sepa/assessments/sadrr.md

 * Content-based: subscribers declare the properties of the type of messages they are interested in, which is then used by the broker to filter matching messages from the publisher.
 * Topic-based (**preferred**): subscribers communicates their intentions by subscribing themselves to *topics*, which represent isolated logical channels.
+Each topic concentrates on a distinct type of information, enabling publishers to categorize shared data without knowing which subscribers are listening to that topic.\
-This is chosen as the broker mechanism for the new perception system because it is supported by ROS2, the Depth Camera, and is intended to work with sensory data flow i.e., the visual input stream from the Depth Camera.
+This is chosen as the broker mechanism for the system because of its support in ROS2 and suitability with the sensory data stream from the ZED 2 camera.
-Topics are the connectors for the main three components.
+In this system, topics are the main medium through which the three primary components communicate, enabling asynchronous messaging and keeping components decoupled.

-The below diagrams provides a detailed view of the components within the system:
+The below diagrams provides a detailed view of the components within the system.
+The flow of the diagram represents the body of the main control loop, starting with the depth camera and ending with the robot movement.

 ```mermaid
 stateDiagram-v2
 	direction TB